Skip to content

 • Windermere to Keswick: 40 minutes.

-Check out our Lake District page for Sat Nav codes but beware of following Sat Nav at all costs on small country roads.
-Alternatively, see car parks across the Lake District.
+Check out our postcodes for a Sat Nav page for handy locations and guidance on planning your journey.
+Be beware of following Sat Nav at all costs on small country roads.
+Alternatively, see car parks across the Lake District page.

 Out of focus young boy holding pink Lake District Kind pin badge to camera Out of focus young boy holding pink Lake District Kind pin badge to camera